dhilst/small/README.md

 Recursion brings unsoundness to the language.
 If you are using the language as a proof system then you can use recursion to prove anything.
-Because of this (and because Small intends to be as sound as possible) recursion have to be explicitly enabled with `ENABLE_FIXPOINT` environment variable.
+Because of this (and because small intends to be as sound as possible) recursion have to be explicitly enabled with `ENABLE_FIXPOINT` environment variable.